 With its current archaic design, the international trade network constantly suffers from inefficiencies due to clearing and settlement flaws.
 Through the use of smart contracts, payments can be carried out instantaneously and merchants will no longer have to lose sleep over a missed invoice or questionable fees.
 Having all these administrative processes automated inevitably creates more room for actual deal-making and business.

 And that’s just one part of the equation.
 Even today, we still use so much paper to deal with similar issues and international trade.
 With a blockchain infrastructure in place to deal with these, we will be able to not only reduce paperwork delays but also limit the overall degree of paper usage.
 Once energy usage of blockchain computing has been optimized, it even becomes an eco-friendly alternative!

-LimeChain solution for the Supply Chain Management
+A LimeChain solution for Blockchain and Supply Chain

 At LimeChain, we’re constantly looking to apply our expertise in sectors where it will cause the greatest benefit.
 Seeing how blockchain will revolutionize SCM, we’ve also developed our very own solution to propel more efficient and scalable supply chains.
 Especially given that mass adoption tools are still lackluster, we designed it in an easy-to-use and intuitive way.

-We’ve developed a tool which allows various actors to record information about an asset while it is moving across the supply chain.
+We’ve developed a tool that allows various actors to record information about an asset while it is moving across the supply chain.
 The result is that the end-user whole journey of the asset from start to finish.